 Although rewarding, being a landlord entails many obligations such as marketing, cleaning, inspection, maintenance, lease agreement, rent collecting, tenant screening, eviction, pest control, and so on.
 If you opt to perform them yourself, they can be time-consuming and exhausting.
 If you are considering taking this route, we recommend hiring a property management company.

 The benefits of investing in rental properties include capitalization through leverage, consistent income, property appreciation, and tax deductions.
 The disadvantages include poor renters who may cause damage to your property, time-consuming tasks, and the possibility of low revenue from potential vacancies.

 3. Research online real estate investment platforms

-An online real estate investing platform is a good option if you want to engage in a larger residential or commercial venture.
+An online real estate investing platform is a good option if you want to engage in a more significant residential or commercial venture.
 Several online real estate platforms connect property developers with investors looking to finance projects with equity or loans.

 Crowdfunding is another term for this type of real estate investment.
 The benefit of this option is that you can invest in any region of your choosing with no restrictions.
-You can invest in project portfolios or in a single project.
+You can invest in project portfolios or a single project.
 The disadvantage is that management costs must be paid.
 The investment has lockup periods and is not liquid.
-Some platforms are only accessible to investors who have been approved by the Securities and Exchange Commission.
+Some platforms are only accessible to investors who the Securities and Exchange Commission has approved.

 4. Purchase and flip a house